dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 The Python way
 --------------

-#) Exctract all embedded files from the pypdf file by renaming the file to the .py extension, and running the Python script with the *cleanup()* function **disabled** (i.e. commented out or otherwise not present in the script).
+#) Exctract all embedded files from the PyPDF file by renaming the file to the .py extension, and running the Python script with the *cleanup()* function **disabled** (i.e. commented out or otherwise not present in the script).

 #) Edit the local file

 #) Run again to embed the updated files.
-If so desired, the *cleanup* function can be enabled again to remove all local files.
+If so desired, the *cleanup()* function can be enabled again to remove all local files.

 When ``pypdfplot`` tries to exctract the outdated files from the pypdf file, it will check for local copies.
 If a local copy is present, it will assume it is a more recent version and will not extract the outdated embedded file.